 What is the best IoT platform for oil and gas?

 There is no single best.
-Larger operators often use platforms like AVEVA PI, OSIsoft, or enterprise SCADA systems.
-Smaller operators get value from simpler hosted SCADA and pumper-capture apps.
-The “best” platform is the one that fits the scale and workflow of the operation.
+Majors and supermajors often run AVEVA PI, OSIsoft, or enterprise SCADA stacks.
+Independent producers running conventional wells usually get more value from a SCADA alternative (cellular or satellite gateways with radar and pressure sensors) plus a production app for daily pumper capture and allocations.
+The “best” platform is the one that fits the well type, the operational complexity, and the team.

 How much do oilfield IoT products cost?